AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 # Introduction

-*Ultra Terminum* (UT) is a cross-chain consensus method that solves *Buterin's Trilemma*[^buterins-trilemma] (aka the *Scalability Trilemma*).
-That is: *Ultra Terminum* is a consensus method that is highly distributed, highly secure, and highly scalable.
+*Ultra Terminum* (UT) is a cooperative cross-chain consensus strategy that solves *Buterin's Trilemma*[^buterins-trilemma] (aka the *Scalability Trilemma*).
+That is: *Ultra Terminum* builds on existing consensus methods to produce a blockchain network that is highly distributed, highly secure, and highly scalable.
 In essence, UT is a new way to organize blockchains.

 [^buterins-trilemma]: I think *Scalability Trilemma* is a bad name because *scalability* is one of the three conflicting qualities; you could just as well call it the *Decentralization Trilemma*, etc. The term *Blockchain Trilemma* has been used recently, which I think is worse.
 Apparently the term was coined by Vitalik Buterin, so I prefer the name *Buterin's Trilemma*.

-\todo{something about methodology + generic modification to existing consensus methods}

-It may be more accurate to describe UT as a new *methodology* because

-UT has equal or better security properties than all individual/singular/atomic/foundational consensus methods (including Bitcoin's PoW method and all PoS variants).
-This is because UT is able to leverage many existing consensus methods in combination and, by way of construction, UT can only *add* security to these methods, or *do nothing*.
+Compared with existing consensus methods, UT provides *equal or better* security properties than **all** existing consensus methods (including Bitcoin's PoW method and variants, and *all* PoS variants).
+This is because UT leverages existing consensus methods in combination and, by way of construction, UT can only *add* security to these methods.

+As a consensus method[^ut-consensus-method], UT differs from existing consensus methods in that it is a *generic modification* to particular components of consensus algorithms.
+These modifications allow existing consensus algorithms to synergistically cooperate.
+This results in *massive* improvements to the security of the network, whilst also providing a foundation for incredible scalability.

+[^ut-consensus-method]: Whether *Ultra Terminum* is a consensus method or not is somewhat unclear.
+On the one hand: a new combination of methods is still a method.
+On the other hand: UT provides a way to modify most/all other consensus methods, and UT doesn't provide a way to run a *single* blockchain.
+This is why I've described it as a cross-chain consensus *strategy*.

 UT is capable of supporting millions of transactions per second in the security environment afforded by a first class blockchain (e.g. Bitcoin, Eth1).

-The essence of *Ultra Terminum* is a new method for sharing security: *PoW Reflection*.
-This technique allows us to build complex blockchain networks with powerful scaling properties.
-This is how *Ultra Terminum* can scale with orders $O(c^2)$, $O(c^3)$, $O(c^4)$, and -- in the right contexts -- $O(n)$.
+At the core of *Ultra Terminum* is a new method for sharing security: *PoW Reflection*.
+This technique (which works with PoS, too) allows us to incrementally build complex blockchain networks with powerful scaling properties. *PoW Reflection* is how *Ultra Terminum* can scale with orders $O(c^2)$, $O(c^3)$, $O(c^4)$, and -- in the right contexts -- $O(n)$.

-\todo{UT isn't like a singular consensus method, more like a multi-method or methodology. todo: decide what to call this. a meta-consensus method? a multi-consensus method? a consensus multi-method? a consensus methodology?}

-\todo{What do we call other consensus methods? individual/singular/atomic/foundational mb}
+As UT is primarily a method of *structuring* a blockchain network, the scalability configurations mentioned herein *do not include **layer 2** methods*.
+That means that *layer 2* techniques (e.g., state/payment channels, ZK/optimistic rollups, and anchored/side chains) can be implemented *on top* of UT.

 ## Assumed Knowledge

 You will need to have mastered the following concepts to reliably understand the foundations of *PoW Reflection* and *Ultra Terminum*:

 * Nakamoto Consensus (i.e., how Bitcoin's blockchain works)
-* The idea of $O(c)$ and $O(c^2)$ scaling -- you can read the first few FAQs [here](https://eth.wiki/sharding/Sharding-FAQs) for a refresher
+* The idea of $O(c)$ and $O(c^2)$ scaling and existing strategies -- you can read the first few FAQs [here](https://eth.wiki/sharding/Sharding-FAQs) for a refresher
 * SPV proofs
 * SPV proofs via Smart Contracts (e.g. [BTC Relay](https://github.com/ethereum/btcrelay))